PGSafarik/FXRunner/README.md

 ## 3. KNOWN ERRORS AND BUGS
 * 10/10/2020 - Checking multiple run options together will cancel each other out - OPEN
+* 27/08/2022 - The program does not load local user settings - FIXED
+  Bad checking of data preload in FXRegistry.
+Removed, preloading now happens immediately, without checking

 ## 4. PROJECT STATE AND PLANS FOR THE FUTHURE